 - Repair and replace internal doors, door handles and latches, including adapting internal doors to fit carpets

-- Looking after and replacing laminate floor and carpets
+- Looking after and replacing floor coverings and carpets

 Outside the home

 - Maintain dividing fences between you and your neighbour

-- Pruning and maintenance of all shrubs, trees and grass within your private garden
+- Prune and maintain all shrubs, trees and grass within your private garden

 - Maintain any improvements made by yourself